dneprojects/habitron/README.md

 ### Lights

-This integration creates light entities for all module outputs, dimmers. and LEDs.
+This integration creates light entities for all module outputs, and dimmers.
 If covers are configured, the associated outputs will not appear as lights.
+All outputs without names are deactivated.

+### LEDs

+The red LEDs around the buttons on Smart Controller are implemented as switches as they should not appear as lights.
+Even if no nae is given, all LEDs will show up as entities.

 ### Covers